yhakeem/jfs-arrays-loops-strings/README.md

 ## Directions for Coding
 - Make all your instance fields private and all your classes and methods public
 - Import the java util ArrayList class module at the top for good practice
-- Create 4 ArrayLists instance variables below the teachers one all private constant(final)
+- Create 4 ArrayLists instance variables below the teachers Array and make them all private constant(final)
    1. a new instance of a students ArrayList storing strings
    2. a new instance of a math grades ArrayList storing integers
    3. a new instance of a science grades ArrayList storing integers